The worm Ouroboros (review)

 So with a heavy heart he set hand again to those black rocks, iced and slippery to the touch.
 Therewith up rose an eldritch cry, “Rejoice, for this earth-born is mad!
 Rejoice, for that was not perfect friend, that relinquished his brother at his need!”
 But Juss climbed on, and by and by looking back beheld how in that seeming man’s place writhed a grisful serpent.
 And he was glad, so much as gladness might be in that mountain of affliction and despair.

-Eddison clear has read his Arthurian romances, Norse sagas, and Greek myths, and the heroes of his story tend to be much more like Nietzschean ’blond beasts’ than the sort of characters that populate modern fantasy novels.
+Eddison clearly has read his Arthurian romances, Norse sagas, and Greek myths, and the heroes of his story tend to be much more like Nietzschean ‘blond beasts’ than the sort of characters that populate modern fantasy novels.
 In fact there is another scene on the mountain where Lord Juss is ‘tempted’ by a vision of despair at the ‘meaninglessness’ of his struggle, but he eventually overcomes it by sheer force of will.
-I understand Tolkien disliked this work’s ‘morality’ while praising the world-invention and writing.
+I understand Tolkien disliked this work’s ‘morality’ (and terrible names) while praising the world-invention and writing.
 Like Tolkien and many other readers, I found Lord Gro — the Goblin traitor — to be the most likeable character, and probably this is because he is the one character least at home in the book’s world.

 I wish I’d found this map and printed it out while I was reading this book, but as usual I did most of my research after finishing it.